Los Angeles Express (USFL): Offseason disaster

 Then, just as quickly as the Express rose, they fell.
 Midway through the season, the FBI began investigating Oldenburg's financial dealings.
 Multiple exposés by The Wall Street Journal and The New York Times revealed Oldenburg not only had a habit of luring savings and loans into questionable deals, but was also nowhere near as well off as he had long claimed.

 In its bid to gain credibility with the sporting public, the USFL stressed that it required potential owners to undergo an exhaustive due diligence and meet strict capitalization requirements.
-However, it emerged that the owners largely dispensed with these normal procedures before approving Oldenburg's bid to buy the Express.
-They were so determined to ensure an apparently solid owner in the nation's second-largest market that they did not conduct any meaningful vetting of Oldenburg's finances.
+However, it emerged that the owners largely dispensed with these procedures while reviewing Oldenburg's application.
+The league was desperate to ensure an apparently solid owner in the nation's second-largest market.
+With Oldenburg as the only credible bidder for the Express after Harmon and Daniels pulled out, the league only conducted a cursory review of his finances.
 While Oldenburg had gained a reputation as the enfant terrible of the league, no one even suspected that he was a fraud until the FBI and newspaper investigations revealed that he had virtually no money.
 When he applied to buy the Express, he claimed to have net worth of $100 million, which on paper would have given him more than enough net worth to buy the team.
 Subsequent investigations suggested that much of that figure came from buying a piece of property for a discount, then selling it to a small bank that he owned for ten times its actual worth.

 Late in the season, just days after the Times article, Oldenburg told league officials that he could no longer afford to pay the Express' bills.
 The league required all owners to post a $1.3 million letter of credit for just such an emergency; it tapped into the Express' letter of credit to cover expenses.
 The owners also agreed to chip in $500,000 to keep the team going through the playoffs.
 Even this wasn't enough to prevent their equipment from being confiscated after the Western Conference title game because Oldenburg had failed to pay an equipment company $13,000.
-By the time that Oldenburg had walked away from the team, office employees and landscaping contractors were going unpaid.
+By the time that Oldenburg walked away from the team, office employees and landscaping contractors were going unpaid.